 - In October 2016 we opened our newly restored Georgian chapel.
 The Grade I-listed chapel was built to the design of ‘Capability’ Brown in 1776-9.
 The work which included repairing the roof, the plaster ceiling the bell-cote and restoration of the monuments and window glass was funded by the Heritage Lottery Fund plus grants from trusts, including National Churches Trust, The H.B.
 Allen Charitable Trust, The Country Houses Foundation, J Paul Getty Jnr Charitable Trust, The Pilgrim Trust, Allchurches Trust, WREN, The Leche Trust, The Francis Coales Charitable Foundation, The Georgian Group’s F E Cleary Fund and The Stephen Clark 1957 Charitable Trust and from individual donors, Wyn Grant and James Robinson, who sponsored entire windows.

-- In 2015, funding from DCMS Wolfson and the Arts Council Designation Fund allowed us to redisplay our Chinese collection in a more appealing and modern way, which has greatly increased the footfall of this permanent collection and generated lots of positive feedback.
+- In 2018, funding from DCMS Wolfson and the Arts Council allowed us to re-display our British Folk Art Gallery in a more appealing way, working with artist Mark Hearld to reimagine the collection and respond to new work.